Bydgoszcz Cathedral: Image of Our Lady of the Scapular in Bydgoszcz

-The history of the cult of the image is related to the presence of the Carmelites Monastery in Bydgoszcz since 1397, which pastoral activity was centered on the conduct of Marian services and the promotion of religious confraternity.
+The history of the cult of the image is related to the presence of the Carmelite Monastery in Bydgoszcz since 1397, whose pastoral activity was centred on conducting Marian services and the promotion of religious confraternity.
 An important element of the Carmelite service was the cult of the scapular as a protection against damnation.
-It has been introduced after a vision received by Saint Simon Stock in 1251, where Mary is said to have appeared and given him the Carmelite habit, the Brown Scapular, which several Popes confirmed as Carmelite privilege.
+It was introduced after a vision received by Saint Simon Stock in 1251, in which Mary is said to have appeared and given him the Carmelite habit, the Brown Scapular, which several Popes confirmed as a Carmelite privilege.

-In 1470, in the Carmelites Church was created the Brotherhood of Our Lady of the Scapular, after having received approval by Father Bernard, head of the Czech-Polish Carmelite Province.
-The Brotherhood had a structure, closely mirroring the hierarchy of the Carmelite Order: elders carried the title of priors and sub-priors, the fraternity included seven consuls, whose task was to settle organizational matters, two arbitrators who solved disputes, and two makeshift settlers to settle legal problems.
-There were not titular dignitaries, each members being committed to specific actions.
+In 1470, in the Carmelite Church was created the Brotherhood of Our Lady of the Scapular, after having received approval by Father Bernard, head of the Czech-Polish Carmelite Province.
+The Brotherhood had a structure, closely mirroring the hierarchy of the Carmelite Order: elders carried the title of priors and sub-priors, the fraternity included seven consuls, whose task was to settle organizational matters, two arbitrators who solved disputes, and two settlers to settle legal problems.
+There were no titular dignitaries, each member being committed to specific actions.

 Noble patrons were members of the Voivode or the Castellan of Brzesko-Kujawski, Bydgoszcz Starosta or were representatives of the country nobility.
-The selected noble supporters were approved by the monastery, while the clergymen were always a Carmelite preacher.
+The selected noble supporters were approved by the monastery, while the clergymen were always Carmelite preachers.
 Upon entering the fraternity, the brother received his scapular.

-In the second half of the 17th century, the Brotherhood of the Scapular became a mass organization, with influence extending far beyond Bydgoszcz premises, reaching lands south of Wągrowiec and north of Warmia and Kwidzyn.
+In the second half of the 17th century, the Brotherhood of the Scapular became a mass organization, with influence extending far beyond the Bydgoszcz premises, reaching lands south of Wągrowiec and north of Warmia and Kwidzyn.
 The fraternity was prosperous, receiving numerous donations and owned four banks – two in Bydgoszcz, one in Gniezno and one in Fordon.

-The most important day for the Brotherhood was on July 16, during Our Lady of Mount Carmel feast, being the celebration of both the Carmelite Order and the Brotherhood.
+The most important day for the Brotherhood was on July 16, during the Our Lady of Mount Carmel feast, being the celebration of both the Carmelite Order and the Brotherhood.
 It was celebrated solemnly, with processions in all the city.
-On the other hand, Good Friday was the period when public scourging was performed in the Carmelites church of Bydgoszcz, together with some professional guilds (e.g. potters and helmsmen).
+On the other hand, Good Friday was the period when public scourging was performed in the Carmelite church of Bydgoszcz, together with some professional guilds (e.g. potters and helmsmen).

-After the secularization decided by Prussian authorities in the 1810s, the Carmelite Monastery in Bydgoszcz was closed (1816) and Carmelite Church was razed (1822): the Brotherhood of the Scapular moved to St. Martin-St. Nicholas parish church, bringing also their altar.
-In 1888, thanks to the efforts of the parish priest, Józef Choraszewski, the Archdiocese of Gniezno granted the Brotherhood with the responsibility to maintain the altar and the paintings.
-In 1927, the fraternity was 284 members strong, and in the 1930s it dropped down to 100.
+After the secularization imposed by Prussian authorities in the 1810s, the Carmelite Monastery in Bydgoszcz was closed (1816) and Carmelite Church was razed (1822): the Brotherhood of the Scapular moved to St. Martin-St. Nicholas parish church, bringing also their altar.
+In 1888, thanks to the efforts of the parish priest, Józef Choraszewski, the Archdiocese of Gniezno granted the Brotherhood the responsibility to maintain the altar and the paintings.
+In 1927, the fraternity was 284 members strong, but by the 1930s it had dropped down to 100.

 Our Lady of the Scapular in Bydgoszcz has been crowned twice: